Biotin vs collagen for hair support

 • With biotin, pay attention to dose and lab timing.
 High intakes can interfere with some lab tests and lead to falsely high or falsely low results.
 Tell your clinician and the lab if you are taking biotin.

 • With collagen, pay attention to product quality.
 Since supplements can differ from what is studied, source and quality checks matter.
-If you are comparing brands, see what to check about collagen and heavy metals.
+If you are comparing brands, see what to check about collagen and heavy metals and the Collagen Heavy Metals and Testing Map.

 • Keep the larger routine in view.
 If low protein intake, major stress, or a medication change is part of the story, choosing between these two products may not address the main issue.